 In the Tantras, which comprise the two broad categories of Agamas and Nigamas, various deities lend their name to the singular eternal Being.
 For instance, in the Agamas, it is most often Shiva - but also Bhairava, Ganesha (Ganapati), and Vishnu - who is celebrated and worshiped as the Ultimate.
 In the Nigamas, the pure Being-Consciousness is characteristically remembered in its feminine guise as the Mother Goddess, or Power (shakti), under a diversity of names -Devi, Kali, Durga, Uma, Lakshmi, Kubjika, and others.
 Together with the name, a deity's diverse attributes often are also bestowed on the Absolute, though always with the understanding that in its essence the Godhead is beyond all possible descriptive labels and categories.
 Such personifications of the Divine are in the service of devotion (bhakti), which Tantric practitioners cultivate to varying degrees.
 Especially most Shaiva schools of South India - the Siddhanta tradition emphasize a devotional approach and insist that there is a subtle but definite divide between the ultimate Lord and the supraconscious Spirits.
 Yet even the practitioners of more strictly nondualist Tantra are steeped in the age-old mythology associated, for instance, with Shiva.
-They may draw on it for their devotional life, while at the same time being intellectually convinced of the featureless singularity of the ultimate Reality.
+They may draw on it for their devotional life, while at the same redolent with the fragrance of flowers from all the seasons, most delightful, fanned by plentiful cool, aromatic, slow-breezes, . . .